-Nestled between the United States of America and South America, sits the vibrant country of Mexico.
-Filled with tropical jungles, jaw-dropping coastlines and a passion for fiestas, holidays in Mexico in 2017 / 2018 will always be memorable.
+Filled with tropical jungles, jaw-dropping coastlines and a passion for fiestas, Mexico holidays in 2018 / 2019 will always be memorable.
 You will become infected by the rhythms of its Caribbean Riviera and be soothed by its breath-taking beaches and turquoise waters.
-With our deals on flights, hotels and packages, there's no reason why Mexico can't be your 2017 / 2018 cheap holiday!
+With our deals on flights, hotels and packages, there's no reason why Mexico can't be your 2018 / 2019 cheap holiday!

 The year-round sun makes Mexico a blissful holiday location.
-On the south coast, along the Riviera Maya, you can enjoy the hip beaches of Playa del Carmen and the laid-back town of Tulum, full of luxurious hotels and resorts which are ideal for all-inclusive Mexican breaks.
+On the south coast, along with the Riviera Maya, you can enjoy the hip beaches of Playacar and the laid-back town of Tulum, full of luxurious hotels and resorts which are ideal for all-inclusive Mexican breaks.
 The Riviera Maya is where you should stay for your Mexico holidays if you're looking for peace and relaxation.